awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ### View Prices<a name="spot-pricing-view-prices"></a>

-To view the current \(updated every five minutes\) lowest Spot price per region and instance type, see the [Spot Instances Pricing](https://aws.amazon.com/ec2/spot/pricing/) page\.
+To view the current \(updated every five minutes\) lowest Spot price per AWS Region and instance type, see the [Spot Instances Pricing](https://aws.amazon.com/ec2/spot/pricing/) page\.

 To view the Spot price history for the past three months, use the Amazon EC2 console or the [describe\-spot\-price\-history](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-spot-price-history.html) command \(AWS CLI\)\.
 For more information, see [Spot Instance Pricing History](using-spot-instances-history.md)\.